Rover1218/python-project/README.md

 A simple quiz web application that allows users to register, log in, and take quizzes.
 The application uses the Open Trivia API to fetch quiz questions dynamically and stores user data and responses in a PostgreSQL database.

 ---
-A simple quiz web application that allows users to register, log in, and take quizzes.
-The application uses the Open Trivia API to fetch quiz questions dynamically and stores user data and responses in a PostgreSQL database.

----

 ## Features